 In my initial efforts to be obedient, I missed that crucial distinction.
 I definitely forged ahead with blind faith—this is what the Lord wants me to do, so I’mma do it!-–and didn’t think to include the Lord in my plans for moving forward.
 I put too much stock into my own ability to figure it out, and when those efforts didn’t yield the fruit I had expected, I became discouraged.
 The study notes in my journal from reading these verses have a big red star next to the words, “I need to do better at asking the Lord how He wants me to do the things He has asked me to do.”

-Remember how I said I was worried about what people would think if I started posting more spiritual things on my blog and social media accounts?
+Remember how I said I was worried about what people would think of me while I tried to answer the Lord’s call to share my testimony in this new way?
 With the current atmosphere of skepticism and ridicule for religion—especially Christian religion—this was a legitimate fear for me.
 It was also a legitimate fear for Nephi, whose brothers were the ultimate skeptics.
-They often grew violent when faced with spiritual things, and more than once, Nephi’s life is put in danger because he stands up for what he believes.
+They often grew violent when faced with spiritual things, and more than once, Nephi’s life was put in danger because he stood up for what he believed.

 But he never let the fear of another beating stop him from doing the Lord’s work.
 He confronts his brothers with love and power, and not only do they eventually stop harassing him, they actually join the work and help him build the boat.